Angzarr

-The angzarr is an obscure typographical symbol with a vague or no confirmed meaning.
-A typographic source from the 1950s and 1960s refers to it as a mathematical symbol for azimuth, but it was never used in mathematics.
+The angzarr is an obscure typographical symbol with unconfirmed meaning.
+A typographic source from the 1950s and 1960s refers to it as a mathematical symbol for azimuth, but it is not known to have ever been used in mathematics.

 The symbol gained notoriety in the 2020s when researchers investigated how an unknown symbol became embedded in Unicode's character set, placing it into all modern computer systems.

 The name is from an abbreviation of its ISO 9573-13 name, "Angle with Down Zig-zag Arrow", also reflected in its Unicode name, "Right Angle with Downwards Zigzag Arrow".
 Its HTML entity reference, originally defined in ISO 9573-13 for use in SGML, is ⍼.
 It has been included in Unicode since version 3.2.

 History

-The earliest usage of the Angzarr is found in a typographic catalog from the 1950s.
-That catalog described it as being mathematical, but no published usage yet exists.
-The H. Berthold AG symbol catalogs published described it as indicating "Azimut, Richtungswinkel".
-Herrman Holmqvist also describes the symbol as Riktningsvinkel (azimuth) in Swedish in a book about symbols published in 1964.
+The earliest known usage of the Angzarr is found in H. Berthold AG typographic catalogs from the 1950s and 1960s.
+In them, the symbol is listed under the Mathematical Symbols section, with the description "Azimut, Richtungswinkel" (lit.
+'Azimuth, direction angle'); though no published usage is known.
+Herman Holmqvist also describes the symbol as Riktningsvinkel (lit.
+'Direction angle') in a book about symbols published in 1964.